Luxury honeymoons in India

 It’s your honeymoon after all, so the best advice is not to rush around too much as after all you can easily return for a future wedding anniversary!
 We suggest blending a few of the amazing sights with an element of seeing India’s colourful rural life in all its authenticity; we know that you might not be after an intensive tour!
 You will love those magical experiences, possibly where it is just the two of you.
 Maybe take a walk out through the tribal villages near Jaipur, have tea in a local Haveli and take a private boat out on the lake in Udaipur.
-Jump on elephants at dusk and gingerly amble through the countryside, G&T in hand.
-India doesn’t have to be a history lesson; it is infinitely magical and impossibly romantic.
+Walk with elephants at dusk and gingerly amble through the countryside, G&T in hand.

 You might want to head to the Taj Mahal, built by the Emperor Shah Jahan in the 17th century for his late wife, Mumtaz Mahal.
 Dip into the nearby jungles of Ramathambore National Park to catch sight of the Royal Bengal Tiger before moving to the timeless forts and palaces of Rajasthan.
 Finish in Udaipur in the Lake Palace Hotel, one of the most romantic hotels in the world.
-Do take a look at our Honeymoon to Rajasthan itinerary which can be a starting point to tailoring your ideal honeymoon.
 The best time to visit Rajasthan is from October to April.

 For old India hands who want to show off the hidden side to India to their other half, then we are the experts in taking you far off the beaten track, in style.
 Maybe consider heading up to the Himalayas and setting off on a walk through remote villages, staying in private luxury village houses and having the destination all to yourselves?
 Maybe head off to the more remote corners of Rajasthan and stay at the Serai in Jaisalmer before heading off riding through the Rajasthani countryside at Mihir Garh, a leopard safari near Ranakpur at Jawai and putting your feet up at the Lake Palace in Udaipur?
 Delve into our secret remote bolt-holes such as Rajakkad in Tamil Nadu, to Barefoot at Havelock in the Andamans Islands or snuggle up at your own tea estate at Glenburn in Sikkim.
 Ideas are just ideas, and the best thing to do if you want something a little out of the ordinary is to call us up and we will create a bespoke luxury honeymoon totally around you.
 At Scott Dunn, our India specialists live and breathe the country, and know all those little gems that you might not know exist, and promise your honeymoon experience will be second to none.